 Decades ago, holiday golfers from Glasgow and Edinburgh rode the train down Scotland's west coast to enjoy its links.
 A slight makeover and haircut (the trimming back of gorse) allowed Phil Mickelson and eventual champion Henrik Stenson to put on a show at Royal Troon for the 2016 Open Championship, its ninth major.
 Take a caddie or a member to better understand the quirks of Prestwick, the original home of the Open, holding the tournament a record 24 times from 1860 to 1924.
 Turnberry's luxurious hotel and two links - the famous Ailsa and renamed King Robert the Bruce courses - have evolved under new owner Donald Trump's watch.

 Scottish Highlands/Northeast Scotland

 Golfers up to putting on a few miles on their road trip should look no further than a scenic jaunt from the Scottish Highlands down the northeast coast towards Aberdeen.
 Charming villages and pure water make this Scotland's whisky capital, too.
-Make Inverness or Dornoch your base for a few nights and enjoy a rich roster of standouts highlighted by Royal Dornoch, Nairn and newcomer Castle Stuart.
+Make Inverness or Dornoch your base for a few nights and enjoy a rich roster of standouts highlighted by Royal Dornoch, Nairn and Castle Stuart, although hidden gems like Brora and Tain are awesome, too.
 Then, make your way down the coast towards Scotland's most stunning dunes set beside the North Sea and home to Royal Aberdeen, Cruden Bay, Murcar and the new Trump International Golf Links.